Guide To Munich's Opulent Nymphenburg Palace

 After centuries of construction and tinkering, Nymphenburg Palace was complete.
 For almost 300 years, it's been the swishy summer residence of the Bavarian Kings.
 Even today, the head of the Wittelsbach family, Franz von Bayern -- who still rather pompously refers to himself as a duke -- has an apartment there.
 He's sometimes spotted strolling in the gardens.

 The main palace building consists of a large villa and two wings.
 There are 16 rooms.
 It has intricate parquet floors, colorfully painted ceilings, paintings galore, and sumptuously decorated period rooms.
+Here's what you can't miss at Nymphenburg Palace.

 1. Stone Hall